opusonline/PromiseX.js/README.md

 ### PromiseX.resolve([value]) => {PromiseX}

 standard, returns a resolved Promise with given value
+_heads-up:_ if value is a `PromiseX`, value is returned

 ```javascript
 PromiseX.resolve('done');